 As PTSD in veterans facts and stats show, they are 58% higher risk of committing suicide than veterans who were not diagnosed with PTSD.

 17. VA provides close to 200 programs for treating PTSD.

 It’s never too late to seek treatment for PTSD.
 Therapy and counseling can help with managing the symptoms and prevent them from becoming worse.
 There are group therapies, psychotherapy, family therapy, various PTSD medication, and other forms of treatment and support.

-17. Only 3% of law enforcement have suicide prevention training programs.
+24. Only 3%–5% of law enforcement agencies have suicide prevention training programs.